 - Depression Symptoms – Feelings of sadness, emptiness, and worthlessness.

 - Manic Episodes – Having sudden high amounts of energy and happiness.
-This accompanied by racing thoughts, risky behavior, and other out-of-character traits.
+This is accompanied by racing thoughts, risky behavior, and other out-of-character traits.

 Schizoaffective Disorder Diagnosis